calindoran/calindoran/README.md

-# Hi, I'm Calin Doran ✌️
+# Hey, I'm Calin Doran ✌️

 I'm a software engineer and part-time musician from Ireland.
 I currently work at Intellync as a frontend/app engineer, where I focus on building features for a range of products.